naiyerasif/site/data/post/2025/2025-06-03-21-48-03-how-to-write-integration-tests-using-testcontainers-in-python.md

 secretsmanager = boto3.client("secretsmanager")
 ```

 You might be wondering&mdash;why not use `boto3` directly?
 If we do that, we'll have to mock `boto3` in our tests.
-Mocking `boto3` can be tricky since it's a generic library with a large API.
+This can be tricky since `boto3` is a generic library with a large API.
 By wrapping only the clients we need in a separate module, we only have to mock `s3` and `secretsmanager`.

 Now that the groundwork is in place, let's create a utility to connect to the database.